ledlaux/lv2host-circle/README.md

 This project is directly derived from and inspired by the original Raspberry Pi bare-metal LV2 host developed by **Joe Button (Joeboy)** in 2013 ([pixperiments/pitracker](https://github.com/Joeboy/pixperiments/tree/master/pitracker)).

-All hardware specific code was removed from the original library and only lv2 loading engine code is used.
+All hardware specific code from the original library was not used, only lv2 loading engine.

 More detailed project description is available [here](https://github.com/ledlaux/lv2host-circle/blob/main/doc/architecture.md).
 Tested with included lv2 plugins from the Joeboy repo which where adjusted to compile on Raspberry Pi Zero 2w with Circle 32bit config.